William Buford

 William Buford (born January 10, 1990) is an American professional basketball player for s.Oliver Würzburg of the Basketball Bundesliga.
+Buford played college basketball for the Ohio State Buckeyes.
+He has played professionally in the NBA G League and overseas in Spain, France, Germany, Italy, Turkey, and Greece.

 High school career

 As a junior at Libbey High School, Buford averaged 28 points and 12 rebounds per game, earning All-State honors.
 During his senior season, Buford averaged 23 points and 11 rebounds per game.
 Buford was also named Ohio Mr. Basketball.
 Buford also participated in the McDonald's All-American Game and the Jordan Brand Classic.

 College career

 Freshman season

 In Buford's freshman season at Ohio State, he averaged 11.3 points and 3.7 rebounds per game.
 For the week of January 19, Buford was named the Big Ten Player of the Week, after averaging 17 points and 6 rebounds per game in two Ohio State wins.
 He was also named the Big Ten Freshman of the Year and was an Honorable Mention All-Big Ten selection.